catalyst/CatalystElementsBundle/README.md

 Docs are build with [Polymer](https://www.polymer-project.org/), the [Polymer Build Tool](https://github.com/Polymer/polymer-build) and the [Polymer Analyzer](https://github.com/Polymer/polymer-analyzer).

-Docs will automatically be update on GitLab pages whenever a change is pushed to the master branch.

-To build the docs locally, first run the analyzer which will update `./analysis.json`.
+To build the docs, first run the analyzer which will update `./analysis.json`.
 The docs are then built from this file.

 ```sh
 yarn run analyze